 A seventh patent family owned by us is directed to methods for improving the accuracy of capture based assays.
-This patent family includes one pending PCT international patent application.
-If we pursue protection by filing national stage applications in one or more jurisdictions based on this PCT application, the standard patent expiration date for any patents that may issue from this family is January 13, 2036.
+This patent family includes one pending U.S. patent application.
+The standard patent expiration date for any U.S. patents that may issue from this family is January 13, 2036.